Help for Cancer Patients – Tips on Skin Care During Chemotherapy

 GENTLE HAND CLEANSERS:

-Because it’s important that you wash your hands numerous times during the day, your hand skin is extremely susceptible to dryness and eczema.
-You MUST avoid harsh hand cleansers and most definitely do not use dish washing soap to wash your hands when you are in the kitchen.
+Because it’s important that you wash your hands numerous times during the day during chemo, your hand skin is extremely susceptible to dryness and eczema.
+You MUST avoid harsh hand cleansers, and most definitely do not use dish washing soap when you are in the kitchen, or heavily scented soft soaps to wash your hands in the bathroom.

 Remember, keep your skin care products hypoallergenic.
 That means avoid hand cleansers that are loaded with “extra” ingredients like fragrances – these are potential allergens.
 I’m also not a big fan of anti-bacterial ingredients because they can be irritating.
 I prefer a good hand washing with a gentle foaming cleanser.

-I’ve tried many natural foaming hand cleansers and my favorite is my All Natural Foaming Liquid Hand Soap, which is why I sell on my site.
+I’ve tried many natural foaming hand cleansers and my favorite is my All Natural Foaming Liquid Hand Soap, which is why I included it in my Chemo Kit.
 It’s all natural, hypoallergenic, does NOT contain potentially problematic fragrance, and allows me to wash my hands all day long without creating dryness.
 If I’m stuck somewhere and forced to use a different hand cleanser I notice the dryness almost immediately.

 Step 2: Use hypoallergenic skin care products only.